RedDirtBits/nixos/xps15/README.md

 networking.timeServers = [ "68.97.68.79" "152.2.133.52" "192.58.120.8 " ];
 ```

 Call me crazy, but I like to specify the NTP servers I use rather than the typical pool settings.
-There's no real benefit I know of from doing so other than I get to tweak things a little more
+There's no real benefit I know of from doing so other than I get to tweak things a little more.
+Unless you live in the same geographical area that I do, I wouldn't use the servers I have listed.
+Rather, search for public NTP servers that are in or close to the area you are in.
+The closer the servers are to you, the better.

 ```bash
 networking.stevenblack.enable = true;